 In an effort to better understand the scope of potential and existing PFAS contamination around the state, the New Mexico Environment Department (NMED) has worked with state and federal partners to conduct sampling for PFAS in water around the state.
 Data from other sampling is also posted here.

-Results from testing done by NMED, Department of Health and the U.S. Air Force at and around Cannon Air Force Base and Holloman Air Force Base, unless otherwise noted.
+These data represent results from testing done by NMED, Department of Health and the U.S. Air Force at and around Cannon Air Force Base and Holloman Air Force Base, unless otherwise noted, up to 2019.

 - Data from public drinking water supplies, Lake Holloman, private wells on and around Holloman Air Force Base(posted 5/9/19)